rayhog/aviator-jekyll-template/_documentation/tql1.04.md

    <br>

-  The following diagram is an example of how Nodes and Relationships are connected:
+  The following diagram shows an example of nodes and relationships in Technopedia:
   <br>